rabbitmq/rabbitmq-website/versioned_docs/version-3.13/install-debian.md

  * Ubuntu 22.04 (Jammy)
  * Ubuntu 20.04 (Focal)

-Alternatively, Cloudsmith and its mirror (see above) supports the same versions and also can be used on Debian distributions, not just Ubuntu.
+Alternatively, a set of Cloudsmith mirrors (see above) supports the same versions and also can be used on Debian distributions, not just Ubuntu.

 In order to use the repository, it is necessary to